- Valid DPI of employer (family employer)

 Cost and Contribution Calculation

-Unlike standard voluntary contribution (where a base salary is declared between 1-5 minimum wages), in PRECAPI the actual salary the family pays the worker is used.
+Unlike standard voluntary contribution (where a base salary is declared between 1-5 minimum wages), the PRECAPI contribution is NOT calculated on the worker’s actual salary and does not vary with it.
+It is a fixed percentage of the current non-agricultural minimum wage, paid quarterly in advance.

 Comparison with the cost of NOT enrolling her

 If your worker gets sick and needs private care, a doctor’s visit costs Q250-Q500, hospitalization can cost thousands.
-A monthly PRECAPI contribution of Q400-Q560 gives her unlimited access to IGSS medical care — the cost easily justifies itself after 1-2 medical events per year.
+A PRECAPI contribution of Q455.49 per quarter (employer + worker) gives her access to IGSS medical care — the cost easily justifies itself after 1-2 medical events per year.

 Enrollment Requirements